JuanIgnacioPal/analisis-mercado-seguros-vida-chile/README_ENG.md

 The validated dataset was loaded into **MySQL Workbench 8.0 CE**.

 SQL was used to create the analytical database, validate the data load, calculate market indicators, analyze company performance, and establish independent reference values for later Power BI validation.
-(SQL)

 ➡️ [View SQL Methodology](documentacion/metodologia_sql.md)